VulcanJS/vulcan-next/docs/features.md

  ### Others

 Error boundary
-HTML language in custom document
 NPM package.json version in custom document
 Switch between MUI and Tailwind
 MUI and i18n in Storybook
 Redirection demo for private pages => demo a page that is not available for example, and redirect to home with an HTTP request
 Graphql code generator